A three-day industry event with a focus on taking your work to the next level.

 River, Malibu Rescue, Take Two and The Collector

-Erin Shaw - Production Manager TELUS STORYHIVE
+Erin Shaw - Program Manager

+Erin Shaw is a Production Manager at TELUS STORYHIVE, where she champions emerging filmmakers and content creators through STORYHIVE programs.
+Erin provides hands-on mentorship and production support to first-time creators as they bring their stories to the screen.
 Erin honed her craft in broadcast journalism at CBC and Global BC, where she developed a keen eye for compelling visual narratives.
 Her work spans documentary, corporate storytelling, and audio production, giving her a versatile understanding of the medium.
 Prior to STORYHIVE, she worked as a content and communication strategist at the University of British Columbia, where she helped shape how stories are told in educational spaces.

 Tickets are non-refundable.